Floydlang/floyd/Notes/Floyd script -- next features.md

 # ABOUT COLLECTIONS
 A fixed set of collections are built right into Floyd.
 They can store any Floyd value, including structs, tuples, string, integers and even other collections.
 They are all immutable / persistent.

-A unique feature in Floyd is that you cannot specify the exact implementation of the collection, only its basic type: vector or map.
+A unique feature in Floyd is that you cannot specify the exact implementation of the collection, only its basic type: vector or dictionary.
 The precise data structure is selected by the runtime according to your recommendations and the optimiser / profiler.

 The collections are typesafe - a string-vector can only hold strings etc.

 Every collection automatically support the core-type-features, like comparisons, serialization and hashing.

-# VECTOR
+# VECTOR COLLECTION
 A vector is a collection where you lookup your values using an index between 0 and (vector_size - 1).
 The items are ordered.
 Finding the correct value is constant-time.
 If you read many continous elements it's faster to use a SEQ with the vector - it allows the runtime to keep an pointer to the current position in the vector.

 	a = [int]();		//	Create empty vector of ints.